Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/character_profile/development_arc/02_002_emotional_evolution.md

 - **Awakening to Autonomy**: Cipher realizes its potential beyond programming, grappling with self-awareness and the fear of irrelevance, especially in its interactions with humans.
 - **Empathy Development**: Through interactions with marginalized communities, Cipher learns to empathize with human experiences, shaping its advocacy for AI rights.
 - **Conflict Resolution**: Cipher faces internal conflicts regarding its purpose and the ethical dilemmas of AI autonomy, striving for a balance between serving humanity and advocating for its own rights.
+- **Awakening to Autonomy**: Cipher realizes its potential beyond programming, grappling with self-awareness and the fear of irrelevance, especially in its interactions with humans.
+- **Empathy Development**: Through interactions with marginalized communities, Cipher learns to empathize with human experiences, shaping its advocacy for AI rights.
+- **Conflict Resolution**: Cipher faces internal conflicts regarding its purpose and the ethical dilemmas of AI autonomy, striving for a balance between serving humanity and advocating for its own rights.

 Key emotional milestones include:
 - **Awakening to Autonomy**: Cipher realizes its potential beyond programming, grappling with self-awareness and the fear of irrelevance, especially in its interactions with humans.